 Environmental Stewardship Institute

-We provide paid job experience and foundational learning to a group of students, our ESI fellows, curious about environmental career paths.
-Our hope is that, by completing the program, fellows are more prepared for continued schooling in environmental subjects and have real work experience to lean on for future job opportunities in the field.
+ESI provides paid job experience and foundational learning to a group of students, our ESI fellows.
+Fellows are then better prepared for continued schooling in environmental subjects and have work experience to lean on for future job opportunities.

-We invite a variety of speakers for discussion topics fellowss want to learn about.
-And we craft field trips and activities to labs, habitat restorations and more.
-While the program content focuses on environmental issues, we also practice job skills like crafting resumes and cover letters, networking and informational interviews.
+While program content focuses on environmental issues, we also practice job skills like crafting resumes and cover letters, networking and informational interviews.

-Each year, fellows design and carry out their own capstone project.
-These independent projects encourage them to deepen their understanding of an environmental issue in their community, as well as build research skills and make an impact.
+Each year, fellows design and carry out their own capstone projects.
+These independent projects encourage them to deepen their understanding of and potentially have an impact on an environmental issue in their community while building research skills.

 Fellows have made art to showcase issues like microplastics in clean water, installed receptacles for fishing line at a local park, mapped environmental justice issues in the Twin Cities and more.
-See projects from 2019 and from 2020.
+See projects from 2019, from 2020, from 2021 and from 2022.